-- (e) Related parties (Cont'd) - (B) (Cont'd) - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group.
+- (e) Related parties (Cont'd) - (B) An entity is related to the Group (reporting entity) if any of the following conditions applies: (Cont'd) - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group.
 If the Group is itself such a plan, the sponsoring employers are also related to the Group. - (vi) The entity is controlled or jointly controlled by a person identified in (A). - (vii) A person identified in (A)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of a group of which it is a part, provides key management personnel services to the Company or to the parent of the Company.